hfiggs/zelda-clone/README.md

 - AI - pathfinds to the player until finding an enemy, at which point it attacks, for 1 human

+- Difficulty - 3 difficulty settings to choose from

 - Added extra rooms - Exterior of dungeon and portal rooms to the right

 - Portals - Portals can only be created on white tiles in the rooms to the right of the starting room (overworld)